josiest/songwriting/songs/Next To You/lyrics.md

 ### Verse I
-Oh when the summer
+Oh when the summer found us
-Found us in the night, calm and quiet
+In the night, calm and quiet, I
-I found myself at your side
+Found myself at your side

 Warmth and comfort from
 Your body lying next to mine